Deutsch | English

 The Workshops takes place if the minimum number of participants of 4 people is reached.
-Please note that then with your registration a € 300 deposit is required via PayPal to confirm your participation.
+Please note that then with your registration a € 300 deposit is required by PayPal to confirm your participation.

 After receiving your down payment I will send you an ebook with details about the workshop and how you can prepare for it as well as background information about all of our subjects and more.

-All participants must bring a digital SLR or a mirrorless camera with lenses, a sturdy tripod, a laptop computer with a copy of the latest version of Adobe Lightroom installed.
+All participants must bring a digital SLR or a mirrorless camera with lenses, a sturdy tripod, a laptop computer with a copy of the latest version of Adobe Lightroom Classic installed.

 A free, trial version of Lightroom can be downloaded and used for 30 days, here.